nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows all the tasks that include the keywords
+It should show all the tasks that include the keywords

 ```
     ____________________________________________________________